 From a short story by Kurt Vonnegut.
 Christopher Walken is a shy hardware store employee.
 But whenever he takes a part in a local amateur theater production, he becomes the part completely--while on stage.
 Susan Sarandon is new in town, a lonely itinerant telephone company employee.
 On a whim, she auditions for and gets the part of Stella to Walken's Stanley when the theater group does A Streetcar Named Desire.
 Before anyone realizes the growing affection between Helene and Stanley, she falls deeply in love with the sexy brute, not knowing what the real man is like.
-Written by

 Reid Gagle (with corrections by Fiona!)